TechEmpower/FrameworkBenchmarks/frameworks/Kotlin/vertx-web-kotlinx/README.md

 # Vert.x Web Kotlinx Benchmarking Test

-Vert.x Web in Kotlin with official kotlinx libraries, such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), and [kotlinx.html](https://github.com/Kotlin/kotlinx.html).
+Vert.x Web in Kotlin with request handling implemented as much with official kotlinx libraries as possible, such as [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines), [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization), and [kotlinx.html](https://github.com/Kotlin/kotlinx.html).

+Code is written from scratch to be as concise as possible with common code extracted into possibly inline functions.
+Configs are adapted referring to [the vertx-web portion](../../Java/vertx-web).
+All requests are handled in coroutines and suspend `await`s are used instead of future compositions.
+However, compared to [the vertx-web-kotlin-coroutines portion](../vertx-web-kotlin-coroutines), this project uses more built-in Coroutine functions and avoids mutability as much as possible.
+JSON serialization is implemented with kotlinx-serialization and Fortunes with kotlinx-html.

 ### Test Type Implementation Source Code

 * [JSON](src/main/kotlin/MainVerticle.kt)

+  with kotlinx-serialization

 * [PLAINTEXT](src/main/kotlin/MainVerticle.kt)
 * [DB](src/main/kotlin/MainVerticle.kt)
 * [QUERY](src/main/kotlin/MainVerticle.kt)
 * [CACHED QUERY](src/main/kotlin/MainVerticle.kt)
 * [UPDATE](src/main/kotlin/MainVerticle.kt)
 * [FORTUNES](src/main/kotlin/MainVerticle.kt)

+  with kotlinx-html

 ## Important Libraries
 The tests were run with: